-If you are a fan of soft, thicker bedding, it might be time to consider the Parachute Sateen Duvet Cover.
+Those fans of soft, thicker bedding might want to consider the Parachute Sateen Duvet Cover.
 Over the years, I have been impressed with the company’s bedding and accessories, and I was very excited to try out this duvet cover.
 At $190, it is a bit on the pricier side, so I wanted to know if this was a good luxury choice.

-- You want a cool-weather duvet.
-If you are looking for a duvet cover for the cooler months, this could be a good option for you.
-Sateen is a thicker weave, so it is quite insulating.
-If you add this duvet to a warmer comforter or duvet fill, it could be a great fit for those colder nights.
+- Those who want a cool-weather duvet.
+For those who are looking for a duvet cover for the cooler months, this could be a good option.
+Sateen is a thicker weave, so it is quite insulating and, adding this duvet to a warmer comforter or duvet fill, it could be a great fit for those colder nights.

-- You like a soft, silky feel from your duvet cover.
-Another benefit of a sateen weave is its smooth feel.
-When you run your hand across the duvet cover, it is very soft to the touch.
-At the same time, while much sateen bedding has a shiny look, the Parachute features a matte sateen.
-This means you get the feel of sateen without any unwanted sheen.
+- Those who like a soft, silky feel.
+Another benefit of a sateen weave is its smooth feel and, when I run my hand across the duvet cover, it is very soft to the touch.
+At the same time, while much sateen bedding has a shiny look, the Parachute features a matte sateen, so we get the feel of sateen without any unwanted sheen.

-- You want something easy to clean.
+- Those who want something easy to clean.
 Having washed and dried the Parachute at home, I can say that it is very easy to clean and care for.
 I washed it by itself and, after a low tumble dry, the duvet cover came out with almost no wrinkles.

-- You are a hot sleeper.
-One of the downsides of sateen is its lack of breathability.
-If you overheat at night, the Parachute might not be the best choice for you.
-Even if you use a lighter fill, the duvet cover doesn’t allow for much airflow.
-If you are prone to sleeping hot, I would consider a more breathable option.
+- Hot sleeper.
+One of the downsides of sateen is its lack of breathability so, if someone overheats at night, the Parachute might not be the best choice for them.
+Even pairing it with a lighter insert, the duvet cover doesn’t allow for much airflow.
+Those who are prone to sleeping hot should consider a more breathable option.

-- You like a crisp, hotel feel.
-If you like the crisp, clean feel of hotel linens, you might want to look for a percale duvet cover.
-The Parachute has a thicker, silky feel; if you want that hotel experience, it might not be the best choice for you.
+- Fans of a crisp, hotel feel.
+If one likes the crisp, clean feel of hotel linens, they might want to look for a percale duvet cover.
+The Parachute has a thicker, silky feel so, if someone wants that hotel experience, it might not be the best choice for them.

-- You want a value duvet cover.
+- Those who want a value duvet cover.
 While the Parachute has a lot to offer, it might be outside of some people’s budget.
-At $190, it is somewhat pricey for a duvet cover.
-You get a lot for your money, but if you want to save money, you might have to look elsewhere.
+At $190, it is somewhat pricey for a duvet cover and, if shoppers want to save money, they might have to look elsewhere.

 Construction, Size, And Color Options

-This duvet cover is made from 100 percent long-staple Egyptian cotton.
-This is a very soft material that is also very durable.
+This duvet cover is made from 100 percent long-staple Egyptian cotton, a very soft material that is also very durable.
 It should stand up to a fair amount of use.

-In addition, the duvet cover features a sateen weave.
-This makes the duvet cover a little thicker than what you would find with percale.
-So it might be less breathable, but it should also be warm.
+In addition, the duvet cover features a sateen weave which makes the duvet cover a little thicker than what one would find with percale, so it should be less breathable and more on the warmer side.
 Also, Parachute calls it a “matte sateen,” so it is less shiny than most sateen out there.

 Parachute does not use harmful chemicals in the production of its bedding.
 Some companies use chemicals to artificially soften their bedding, but Parachute says its bedding will get softer with every use.

 The duvet cover is available in Twin/Twin XL, Full/Queen, and King/California King.
-The Twin/Twin XL size is only available in white.
-You can get the Full/Queen and King/California King in white, sand, light grey, and slate.
+The Twin/Twin XL size is only available in white, but shoppers can get the Full/Queen and King/California King in white, sand, light grey, and slate.